rrelyea/covid-therapeutics/README.md

 HealthData.gov has been updating the data feed 1-6 times per week

 # Replaced rrelyea/evusheld-locations-history
 - [github.com/rrelyea/evusheld-locations-history](https://github.com/rrelyea/evusheld-locations-history) has been phased out, replaced by data here.
-It will be archived soon, but has some interesting history.
+It has been archived.

 # Contact/Feedback
 - Open an issue or pull request in this repository